-Family planning (continued) You pay Medicine and IUDs, limited to: PPO: 10% of the Plan allowance (No • Injectable contraceptive drugs (such as Depo provera) deductible on surgery) • Intrauterine devices (IUDs) and diaphragms to include fitting, inserting or removing Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Note: We cover FDA-approved drugs, prescriptions, and devices for birth control under Prescription drug benefits , pages 52 - 56.
-Note: We cover surgical procedures under Surgical procedures page 35.
-Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Providers outside the United States: 10% of the Plan allowance (No deductible on surgery) when you reside in a PPO Area or outside the United States Not covered: All charges.
-Reversal of voluntary surgical sterilization Genetic counseling Infertility services Diagnosis and treatment of infertility, except as shown in Not covered , includes: PPO: 10% of the Plan allowance until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Initial diagnostic tests and procedures done only to identify the cause of infertility; Non-PPO: 30% of the Plan allowance and • Fertility drugs, hormone therapy and related services; and any difference between our allowance and the billed amount until benefits stop at Medical or surgical procedures done to create or enhance fertility.
-Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs. \$5,000 and all charges after the Plan's maximum payment of \$5,000 Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Providers outside the United States: 10% of the Plan allowance until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 when you reside in a PPO Area or outside the United States
+Family planning (continued) You pay Medicine and IUDs, limited to: PPO: 10% of the Plan allowance (No • Injectable contraceptive drugs (such as Depo provera) deductible on surgery) • Intrauterine devices (IUDs) and diaphragms to include fitting, inserting or removing Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible on surgery) Note: We cover FDA-approved drugs, prescriptions, and devices for birth control under Prescription drug benefits , page 57.
+Out-of-Network Area: 20% of the Plan allowance and any difference between our Note: We cover surgical procedures under Surgical procedures page 37. allowance and the billed amount (No deductible on surgery) Providers outside the United States: 10% of the Plan allowance (No deductible on surgery) when you reside in a PPO Area or outside the United States Not covered: All charges.
+Reversal of voluntary surgical sterilization Genetic counseling Infertility services Diagnosis and treatment of infertility, except as shown in Not covered , includes: PPO: 10% of the Plan allowance until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000 Initial diagnostic tests and procedures done only to identify the cause of infertility; Fertility drugs, hormone therapy and related services; and Medical or surgical procedures done to create or enhance fertility.
+Note: The Plan will pay up to \$5,000 per person per lifetime for covered infertility services, including prescription drugs.
+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount until benefits stop at \$5,000 and all charges after the Plan's maximum payment of \$5,000